xkema/xkema.github.io/README.md

 - `aria-*`
 - get rid of mobile header, it takes a lot of space
 - add citation samples to preview page `Lorem ipsum dolor. [^to-cite] & [^to-cite]: Hola Lola`
+- add deprecation notes for post older than a year

 ## other